falkensmz/tw1tter0s1nt/README.md

 Hello everybody, I go by the name c0m3t-k2 or falkensmaze.

-I have created this tool for begginers, to automate the process of twint.
+I have created this tool for beginners, to automate the process of twint.

 - This python tool uses the twint library to automate the Twitter OSiNT Investigation steps.